regriffith21/LegionScripts/readme.md

 ```
 Wait a few seconds after trying to launch each to see if everything works properly and it is not returning any errors.
 If it's returning errors check if you've set up everything correctly, or contact us on Discord.

-Once you are sure everything runs smoothly, run both files using forever:
+Once you are sure everything runs smoothly, run both files using pm2:
 ```
 pm2 start legion-bot.js
 pm2 start legion-server.js